csiro-wsn/tutedocs/Connectivity/CN.1-GPIO.md

 When you follow the `led0` alias in `zephyr.dts`, you will notice that it simply maps to a GPIO pin.
 Aliases can help abstract the hardware within the devicetree and make them easy to access.

 ### **2.4 DeviceTree GPIO Access**
 Lets investigate toggling a particular GPIO that is not aliased.
 We will use the `Arduino_Nano_Sense` for this tute.
 You can find the board pinout here [4].
-We will use the GPIO pin `P0.13` (internally conencted to the top left led) for this.
+We will use the GPIO pin `P0.13` (internally connected to the top left led) for this.
 This pin maps on `P0`, in the `zephyr.dts` this is `gpio0`.
 For instance, pin `D6`, will be in `gpio1`.

 Start by editing the source file and append the following